 Originally from Dundee, Joan graduated from the University of Edinburgh with an MA (Hons) Fine Art degree in 1987 and went on to gain a postgraduate MFA from Edinburgh College of Art (ECA) two years later.

-Joan trained as a painter and printmaker, is a lecturer in the School of Art.
+Joan trained as a painter and printmaker, and is a lecturer in the School of Art.

 Joan has taught at ECA for over 20 years, working with Painting - BA (Hons) undergraduate students and lifelong learners.
 She teaches painting, as well as courses in ‘Anatomy and Art’ and ‘Drawing People’.

 Joan's research focuses on links between art and science, with particular reference to objects in anthropological and medical collections.